-- The generator can supply AC power to your yacht when it is not connected to shore power. - Do not bypass the safety lockouts and supply an accessory with more than one source of power at a time. - Before using the generator, read the generator's manual for pre-start checks, break-in procedures, and operating instructions.
+- The generator can supply 120V/60Hz power to the yacht when it is not connected to shore power. - Before using the generator, read the generator operation manual for pre-start checks and break-in procedures.

 Note the following about the generator: